srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/rus/picocom.rst

 Property ``sync_source`` should be configured to use PTP.

 If the RSRP detected by the UE is low, is possible to increase it by updating ``dl_amplitude_scale`` property.
 Check Picocom documentation for valid values.
-For reference, srsRAN Project uses the following by default:
+For reference, |project_name| uses the following by default:

 .. code-block:: json